 Thank you for your interest in the Maple Leaf gun club.
 We are currently NOT accepting new members.
 The following is the procedure we follow when membership is open.

 To become a member at Maple Leaf Marksmen you must have a valid PAL or RPAL.

-- Club Executive and Directors take care of tours and orientations.
+Club Executive and Directors take care of tours and orientations.
 Come out to the range on Sunday and look for someone wearing a red badge (Executive) or a green badge (Director), introduce yourself as a potential new member and ask for a tour.

-- Either after the orientation or on another day, new members may come out to the outdoor range to shoot .22 cal rifle with a shoot supervisor/Director.
+Either after the orientation or on another day, new members may come out to the outdoor range to shoot .22 cal rifle with a Range Officer/Director.
 (The orientation person will provide more details on this.)
 The object of supervised shoots is for aspiring members to become familiar with the facility, our safety practices and to interact with other members, and for a shoot supervisor to provide advice and ensure membership candidates are handling firearms within club safety standards.
 If new members don’t have a .22 cal rifle, one can be provided.
 At the end of the supervised shoot, usually around 30 minutes, the supervising Director will sign the membership application.

-- the New Member Application will be provided during orientation along with Club Rules
+The New Member Application will be provided during orientation along with Club Rules.

-- the Director doing your orientation can give advice on other possible times for supervised shoots if Sunday, is difficult for you.
+The Director doing your orientation can give advice on other possible times for supervised shoots if Sunday, is difficult for you.

 There is no cost for the orientation and 6 supervised rifle shoots.

-- After joining, members can shoot high caliber rifles, and take the club level handgun safety training if they choose to.
+After joining, members can shoot high caliber rifles, and take the club level handgun safety training if they choose to.
 Successful completion of the handgun training gives members the right to bring pistols to the club.

-- The cost for the handgun safety course is around $50 or $60, but the cost is determined by the instructor assigned, since the instructor’s pistols (various calibers) and ammunition are used during the training.
+The cost for the handgun safety course is around $50 or $60, but the cost is determined by the instructor assigned, since the instructor’s pistols (various calibers) and ammunition are used during the training.

 At this time, we’re only able to accommodate new members on Sunday morning.